Bathrobe's Spicks & Specks

 Inside you will find a large number of individual stalls, each with an attendant touting his or her wares and eager to suggest books you might need.
 It is probably a good idea, however, to bring along a Mongolian friend as the friendly booksellers can charge rather exorbitant prices.

-An interior view of the main hall containing second hand books (taken in 2012).
-The middle stalls have now been removed.
+An interior view of the main hall containing second hand books.

 If you ever have a hankering for books in the traditional Mongolian script, there is one bookshop that carries a range of Inner Monoglian titles imported from Hohhot (specifically from Xinhua Bookstore).